Confluent and reticulated papillomatosis

 - Greyish blue-brown 1-5mm flat scaly, wart-like bumps

-- Lesions join up to form larger patches with a net-like pattern on the edges
+- Confluence of papules to form larger patches with a net-like pattern on the edges

 - Sometimes lesions may appear spread across the shoulders, in the pubic areas, and on the face.